 Whether you are the victim of medical malpractice, a car accident, a trip and fall or slip and fall, I am here to help you.
 I have successfully handled cases involving many different types of injuries, from accidents, and intentional acts.
 You pay no fee unless there is a recovery.
-Call today for a free consultation.
+Call (212) 431-5757 today for a free consultation, or scroll down and click to schedule an appointment.

 Lawsuits need to be brought within a certain amount of time.
-For example, medical malpractice cases have a statute of limitations of two and a half years.
+For example, medical malpractice cases have a statute of limitations of two and a half years in New York.
 For cases of general negligence, like car accidents, the statute of limitations is three years.
-Although usually not directly bearing upon a suit for injury, for contract actions, the statute is six years.

 If you have slipped or tripped and fallen and you got injured, you may have a case.